FOR INFORMATION ON WOMEN'S BASKETBALL PRIOR TO 1957 PLEASE VISIT "WOMEN'S SPORTS HISTORY"

 1971 Basketball Coach Dalton -pending more info.

 "Girl rules" for women basketball are abolished and replaced with "boy rules".

 1972- Basketball Coach Barbara Hansen Pending photos and content

 Basketball team reaches regional AIAW tournament but can not participate due to lack of funds.

 Title IX become law.

 Top of the chart in 1972 is Stevie Wonder's song Superstition

-University of Texas President Stephen H. Spurr requested information about the status of Women's Sports from from several prominent Universities.
-The responses are below;
+University of Texas President Stephen H. Spurr requested information about the status of Women's Sports from the Chancellors of several prominent Universities.
+The responses varied

 BETTY THOMPSON "NOR HELL A FURY LIKE A WOMAN SCORNED"

 This comment was sent in a letter to the UT President Spurr from Betty Thompson after he rejected the special committees recommendation in the Athletic Council to merge the women and men's 's program into one athletic department.
 Instead the Athletic Council suggested a "separate and distinct" department for intercollegiate athletics for woman.
 On the surface this decision seems to be positive for the independence of women's sports from men's sports, but in reality this decision made the success of the new intercollegiate women's athletic department problematic.
 Starting from scratch to fund the Women's Athletic department reduced the chances of building a successful women's program.
 Betty Thompson knew that success would require tremendous sacrifices from both the players and coaches.